Gowrisankar1/Gowrisankar_My_portfolio/readme.md

 # Gowrisankar N P's Portfolio Website

-This is my portfolio website, showcasing my work as a frontend developer and writer.
+This is my portfolio website, showcasing my work as a frontend developer.

 ![Screenshot](coming soon......)